 BE IT FURTHER RESOLVED, that the matters discussed will be available for public inspection

-1. At such time the matter is concluded
+- 1. At such time the matter is concluded - 2.
+At such time the matter is concluded

 BE IT FURTHER RESOLVED that this Resolution shall take effect immediately.